mkhodak/offconvex.github.io/_posts/alacarte.md

 [*Contextual Rare Words*](http://nlp.cs.princeton.edu/CRW/) dataset where, along with word pairs and human-rated scores, we also provide contexts (i.e., few usages) for the rare words.

 We compare the performance of our method with alternatives such as [top singular component removal and frequency down-weighting](http://www.offconvex.org/2018/06/17/textembeddings/) and find that *à la carte* embedding consistently outperforms other methods and requires far fewer contexts to match their best performance.
 Below we plot the increase in Spearman correlation with human ratings as the tested algorithms are given more samples of the words in context.
-We see that given only 8 occurences of the word, the a la carte method outperforms the other baselines even if they have 100+ occurences.
+We see that given only 8 occurences of the word, the *a la carte* method outperforms  other baselines that're given 128 occurences.

 <p style="text-align:center;">
 <img src="/assets/crwplot.svg" width="40%" />